Mitch-P-Analyst/CityBike-Lisbon-Analysis/README.md

         - ![Pairplot of Bike Stations](https://github.com/Mitch-P-Analyst/CityBike-Lisbon-Analysis/blob/main/images/Pairplot_Vis.png?raw=true)

 ### OLS Regression Model Findings
-- Pearson R correlation and VIF analyses confirmed `low multicollinearity for business categories`, with a proposed threshold of 5.
+- Pearson R correlation and VIF analyses confirmed **low multicollinearity for business categories**, with a proposed threshold of 5.
 However, little predictive strength in further analysis.
-    - VIF analysis did find `high multicollinearity among ratings and popularity`.
+    - VIF analysis did find **high multicollinearity among ratings and popularity**.
 These variables removed from Multivariate Regression Analysis.
+- A linear regression model was applied using **Average Popularity of Locations** as the independent variable, and Fr**ee Bikes and Total Bike Slots** as the dependent variables.
-- Weak linear relationships were observed between top independent variables and dependent variables
+    - Weak linear relationships were observed between top independent variables and dependent variables.
-    - Top Independent Variables
-        - `bar_count`, `cafe_counts`
-    - Dependent Variables
-        - `free_bikes`, `total bike slots`

 - Selecting Top Independeent Variables:
     - Coefficients
-        - `Each additional bar within 298 metres is associated with 1.67 more free bikes.`
+        - Each additional bar within 298 metres is associated with **1.67 more** free bikes.
-        - `Each additional café is associated with 0.74 fewer free bikes.`
+        - Each additional café is associated with **0.74 fewer** free bikes.
     - p-value
         - Both Correlations Statistically Significant at the level of 5% alpha
     - Adjusted R-squared of multivariate models increased:
-        - The model explains `approximately 17.9% of the variance in free bike availability`, indicating low predictive power.
+        - The model explains approximately **17.9% of the variance** in free bike availability, indicating low predictive power.

 ## Conclusion
 - The Foursquare API provided geospatial location context, but within Lisbon city, the nearby venue data utilised does not show strong predictive influence on city bike station metrics.
-- No strong predictive relationships or correlations were observed between `Location Categories` or `Location Ratings` with `Total Bike Slots` or `Free Bikes` of CityBike Stations.
+- No strong predictive relationships or correlations were observed between **Location Categories** or **Location Ratings** with **Total Bike Slots** or **Free Bikes** of CityBike Stations.
     - Location Categories are a **poor** predictor of both Bike dependent variables
     - Location Ratings & Popularity are a **poor** predictor of both Bike dependent variables
-- However, `bar_count` and `cafe_counts` offered the strongest available predictive value for `Free Bikes` accounting for ` approximately 17.9% of the variance`
+- However, **bar_count** and **cafe_counts** offered the strongest available predictive value for **Free Bikes** accounting for **approximately 17.9% of the variance**.

 - Alternative predictor variables and features not present in this analysis may be more valuable in predicting bike availability than nearby venue types or ratings

 ### Future Goals
 - Additional Independent Variables
     - Examples
-        - `Time Of Day`
+        - Time Of Day
-        - `Season`
+        - Season
-    - CityBike API Data `Timestamp = 12:39 AM Sunday, July 27 2025`
+    - CityBike API Data Timestamp = 12:39 AM Sunday, July 27 2025
         - Further Goal to observe trends across daily, weekly & monthly timestamps
 - Cleaning further of categories
     - Top 4 cleaned categories utilised from CityBike API
-        - `Restaurant`
+        - Restaurant
-        - `Bar`
+        - Bar
-        - `Cafe`
+        - Cafe
-        - `Coffee`
+        - Coffee
     - Further cleaning and grouping of broader categories
         - Examples
-            - `Public / Government`
+            - Public / Government
-            - `Retail`
+            - Retail
-            - `Hospitality`
+            - Hospitality

 - Additional Statistical Analysis
     - Statistical Testing
         - Models
-            - `Plot residuals vs fitted values`
+            - Plot residuals vs fitted values
-            - `Generate Q-Q plot of residuals`
+            - Generate Q-Q plot of residuals
-            - `Add a line of best fit to scatterplots using sns.regplot()`
+            - Add a line of best fit to scatterplots using sns.regplot()
         - T-Tests to identify acquired sample data of locations as a reflection of true populations.
             - As a result of restricted FOURSQUARE API Response limits.
         - However, given poor predictor variables, significance of successful Statistical Testing minimal due to infered results